 Google reserves the right, without notice, to stop support of any integrations with the Google Home Developer Platform that have stopped receiving developer support.

-All Matter-enabled devices integrating with the Google Home Developer Platform must be certified in accordance with the Connectivity Standards Alliance (CSA) process prior to obtaining Works with Google Home certification.
+All Matter-enabled devices integrating with the Google Home Developer Platform must be certified in accordance with the Connectivity Standards Alliance (the "Alliance") process prior to obtaining Works with Google Home certification.

-Matter integrations that wish to receive the Works with Google Home badge must conform to: 1) CSA Matter certification, and 2) all other requirements as provided by Google.
+Matter integrations that wish to receive the Works with Google Home badge must conform to: 1) the Alliance's Matter certification, and 2) all other requirements as provided by Google.

 Matter and Cloud dual-stack devices